 The current research indicates that psychological intervention, such as Mindfulness in combination with Self-Compassion, Cognitive Behaviour Therapy(MBCT) and Compassion-Focused Therapy(CFT) can reduce depression as effectively as medication, with the progress maintained in the long term and preventing further relapses.
 A combination of medication and psychological treatments is often the best way to treat clinical depression for stable, long-term gain.

+Our psychologist has over 30 years of experience in offering therapy for depression.
 We offer a Mindfulness, Self-Compassion, Compassion-Focused Therapy and Cognitive Behaviour Therapy all of which are evidence-based approaches to reduce depression.

-We will listen to you, provide you with an assessment and then present strategies to meet your specific needs and circumstances.
+Our psychologist will listen to you, provide you with an assessment and then present strategies to meet your specific needs and circumstances.
 Together, we will explore practical and effective ways to resolve your challenges and to reach your goals.
 The aim is to help you to build emotional resources to enable you to gain greater resilience, calm and well-being.

 Burleigh Waters, Qld 4220